-For QMs, points and fees generally may not exceed 3 percent of the total loan amount, but higher thresholds are provided for loans below \$100,000.
-(See "What are the QM points-and-fees caps and what do I include when calculating points and fees?" on page 31.)
+In addition, for all types of QMs, points and fees generally may not exceed 3 percent of the total loan amount, but higher thresholds are provided for loans below \$100,000.
+(See "What are the QM points-and-fees caps and what do I include when calculating points and fees?" on page 37.)